hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 Candidate Roster){
         // Check if this is a software upgrade, and if the TSS protocol
         // has been launched already, then also check
-        // if Candidate Roster has enough TSS key material/signatures.
+        // if Candidate Roster has enough signatures.
         // Note that we switch to Candidate Roster during a software upgrade unconditionally
         // until the TSS protocol is actually launched. if(isSoftwareUpgrade /* && Candidate Roster is complete */){